PatrickG0308/PP3-BlackJack/README.md

 - Type git clone copied-git-url into the IDE terminal

 The project will now of been cloned on your local machine for use.

+## Credits

+### w3 schools
+> Used to reference Python Structure

+### Youtube
+> One of the best free learning platforms in the world and I use it every day when learning coding to help me better understand concepts from different perspectives.
+(https://www.youtube.com/watch?v=yJz2at4Hco4) For help with planning and guidance on creating my Blackjack game

+### Stack Overflow
+> Used to reference different synthax issues from existing older boards.
+Also used to query clear function issues when I ran into them as referenced in the bug section.

+## Acknowledgements

+### Daisy McGirr
+- My Mentor with Code Institute who has provided me with excellent feedback and guidance through this project.